Estimated reading time: 9 minutes

 - Garbage on the road

-- Picking objects and garbage at the park and beach
+- Picking objects and trash at the park and beach

 Share Your Halloween Safety Tips To Hand Out Candy

-Although there will be homeowners who will hand out candy, traditionally, the kids will enjoy it.
+Although some homeowners will hand out candy, traditionally, the kids will enjoy it.

-If there is a safe way to hand out candy that I haven’t shared, please send me your photos.
+Please send me your photos if there is a safe way to hand out candy that I haven’t shared.

 I will add your photos to this blog post to give even more ideas for our readers worldwide.